joergjo/agent-framework-intro/README.md

 ## Shared prerequisites

 - `.NET 10 SDK`
-- An Azure OpenAI resource with:
+- An Azure OpenAI or Microsoft Foundry resource with:
-  - a chat/completions deployment
+  - an OpenAI model deployment (e.g., gpt-5.2)
   - an embeddings deployment for the RAG, memory, skills, and OTel demos
 - Local Azure authentication that works with `DefaultAzureCredential`
   - most commonly: `az login`